 No matter what the scope of work, the agency was taking a top down approach – what was spent with them last year, plus a suitable increase.
 This approach is more common than you may think, as it plays to the growth expectations of the agencies and is easy to justify where the retainer is linked to resources only and not to what those resources are producing.

 Bottom up budgeting – marketer style

 The financial services marketing team developed their marketing plan with the business as part of the annual planning in the three months leading up to the end of the financial year and the approval of the budgets.
-Once the marketing plan was in place, the marketers provided this to the agency for their input on the cost of the various elements, including media spend, production and fees.
+Once the marketing plan was in place, the marketers were using a Zero Based Budgeting (ZBB) approach and provided the plan to the agency for their input on the cost of the various elements, including media spend, production and fees.
 They would then use these costs to calculate the budget required for the year.